ivychen/autoMATic/README.md

 5. Install llvm:

-   `brew install llvm`
+   `brew install llvm-5.0`

    Take note of where brew places the llvm executables.
 It will show you the path to them under the CAVEATS section of the post-install terminal output.
 For me, they were in /usr/local/opt/llvm/bin.
 Also take note of the llvm version installed.
-For me, it was 3.6.2.

 6. Have opam set up your enviroment: